PICode-Team/PICode/README.md

 ## How to link with PICode-Client?

+1. Use git to clone https://github.com/PICode-Team/PICode-Client
+2. Go to the terminal
+3. Execute the command written below in the terminal.

 ```
-1. Use git to clone PICode-Client repository (https://github.com/PICode-Team/PICode-Client)
-2. Enter `cd PICode-Client` on terminal
-3. Create and Open .env file with any text editor and Write
-`
+cd PICode-Client
+npm i
+echo "
 PORT=4000
 NODE_ENV=production
 NEXT_FE_API_URL=http://localhost:3000
 NEXT_PUBLIC_WS_URL=localhost
 NEXT_PUBLIC_WS_PORT=9000
-`
-on .env and Save file (essential).
-PORT is the port number to open the web page.
-Therefore, the same number as the PICode's PORT should not be used.
-If node_env is set to `dev`, it may be executed in the developer mode using `npm run dev`.

-4. Enter `npm i` on terminal
-5. Enter `npm run build` on terminal
-6. Enter `npm run start` on terminal
-7. Enter the url set in PICode-Client on web browser and login
-8. it's worked!
+" > .env
+npm run build
+npm run start
 ```

+4. Enter the url set in PICode-Client on web browser and login
+5. it's worked!

 ---